morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * Create custom metrics and custom name spaces
 * Push single data point
 * Publishing statistic set, such as sum, minimum, maxmum

+## Export of CloudWatch metrics

+We can export CloudWatch metrics to other AWS service, such as s3, using Api call `get-metric-statistics`.

+If it is just one Time use, we can just use AWS cli

+If we want to export regularly, then we need to automate it by creating a cron job and invoke Lambda function.
+Lambda function will have 2 api calls:

+* `get-metric-statistics` to get metric data
+* Put the data into s3